ioios-io/demos/1a. First Flash with ESPHome/README.md

 *If you are using an ioios Pithy device, note that to upload the program you must connect a USB cable to the D1 Mini processor.
 The plug feature is solely for power.*
 ![USB Flashing](https://raw.githubusercontent.com/ioios-io/demos/main/assets/FlashUSBMicro.png)

 Connect your micro USB cable into your HA machine.
 If you cannot access a USB port on your HA machine, skip to the next chapter.
-Sometimes restarting ESPHome form the Supervisor is required for your port to appear but you should be able to see a USB option in the 'Over-The-Air' drop-down box in ESPHome.
+Sometimes restarting ESPHome in the Supervisor menu is required for your port to appear but you should be able to see a USB option in the 'Over-The-Air' drop-down box in ESPHome.

 ![ESPHome Dropdown](https://raw.githubusercontent.com/ioios-io/demos/main/assets/ESPHomeDropdown.png)

-THen press Upload on the device you want to upload.
+Then press Upload on the device you want to upload.
 Nice and easy!

 #### Flash with a binary file (.bin)
 If you cannot use the above method or even if you just don't want to, you can upload the binary file from your local machine via a USB cable.
 You have two options with the first being the more user-friendly by far.